UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Technical Details

-The workload of a cluster is mainly contributed by the memory-intensive distance calculation stage, which performs excessive memory search in LUTs to calculate distances between a query $q$ and all search points in the cluster.
-Thus, we can estimate the workload of a cluster $i$ as follows.
-Let $s_i$ denote the size of cluster $i$ and $f_i$ denote the frequency with which cluster $i$ is used to process queries.
-The workload of cluster $i$ can be represented as $w_i=s_i*f_i$.
-Given $n$ DPUs and a batch of queries, the balanced memory accesses per DPU that we need to achieve is $\overline{W}=\frac{1}{n}\sum_i s_i\times f_i$, where $f_i$ is derived from a predictor based on historical query data.
-The basic idea of achieving workload balance is to distribute data clusters across DPUs so that the workload on each DPU approximates $W$ as closely as possible.
+Firstly, entire clusters are placed on a single DPU to avoid partial result transfers on the bottlenecked communication between DPUs and the host CPU.
+For a cluster $i$, its workload is mainly contributed by the memory-intensive distance calculation stage, which performs excessive memory search in LUTs to calculate distances between a query $q$ and all search points in the cluster.
+Thus, we can estimate the workload as $W_i=s_i*f_i$, where $s_i$ is the cluster size and $f_i$ is its historical access frequency.
+Given $n$ DPUs and a batch of queries, the balanced memory accesses per DPU that we need to achieve is $\overline{W}=\frac{1}{n}\sum_{i=1}^mW_i$, where $m$ is the number of clusters.

 \floatname{algorithm}{Algorithm} {\textbf{Input:}} {\textbf{Output:}}